ravexina/rvx-blog/about.md

 I used to program in different languages and I really like scripting languages such as "Python", "Perl", "Bash", etc.

-These days I'm really into GNU/Linux operating systems, I'm spending a lot of time to manage, learn about and teac this kind of systems to others.
+These days I'm really into GNU/Linux operating systems, I'm spending a lot of time to manage, learn about and teach this kind of systems to others.
 I've got some experiences with different distributions like: Debian, Ubuntu, Arch, Slackware, Centos and many more.
 My favorites ones are Debian and Arch.
 It's been years that I'm running highly customized versions of Ubuntu and Debian as my default operating systems.

-What else I like?
+What else do I like?
 Novels and music.

 ### Contact me